KrzysiekKuczma/Toastmasters_Site/README.md

 ### Carousel

-To choose images which will appear in slideshow You need to fill field '''caption''' with name '''carousel'''
+To choose images which will appear in slideshow You need to fill field ''' caption ''' with name ''' carousel '''

-in '''Your_wordpress_site_dashbord''' -> '''Media''' -> '''Library''' -> '''Your_image'''
+in ''' Your_wordpress_site_dashbord ''' -> ''' Media ''' -> ''' Library ''' -> ''' Your_image '''

-The '''Alt Text''' is also a slogan of a slide
+The ''' Alt Text ''' is also a slogan of a slide

 ![Choose slide images](https://github.com/KrzysiekKuczma/Toastmasters_Site/blob/master/readme_screenshots/carousel_config.png?raw=true "carousel config")